ianstrang2/berkoTNF/docs/SPEC_auth.md

 - ✅ Mobile header platform-adaptive
 - ✅ Safe area handling correct
 - ✅ Documentation comprehensive
+- ✅ **Auth tested and working on iOS**
-- ✅ Ready for iOS auth testing
+- ✅ Ready for production deployment
-- ✅ Ready for API migration (when needed)
+- ⏳ Ready for API migration (optional, for production builds only)

 ---